jxnl/blog/docs/services.md

 #### Here’s what you get:

-- **Async Access:** Reach out to me anytime for advice or a second opinion on crucial decisions.
-I believe in open communication without the constraints of hourly billing.
-I trust that you will use this access judiciously.
-- **Strategic Guidance:** I’ll help you figure out the 80/20 and prioritize unblocking your impediments to success.
+- **Asyncronous Access & Strategic Guidance:** Anytime access for advice and strategic guidance to prioritize and overcome obstacles, fostering open communication without hourly constraints.
-- **Implemented Problem-Solving & Scaling:** Facilitating team growth and coaching your engineers to be more scientific and changing their thinking about AI and ML to be more efficient and quantified.
+- **Problem-Solving & Scaling:** Coaching for team growth and scientific thinking in AI/ML, aimed at making your engineering processes more efficient and quantified.
-- **Amplified Networking:** Help build your networks by leveraging my own.
-I’ll recommend experts in computer vision, LLM finetuning, Investing, and more.
+- **Access to Experts:** Leverage my network to connect with specialists in computer vision, LLM finetuning, investing, and more, to build your business connections.
-- **Long-Term Partnership:** Our collaboration can evolve to include an ongoing partnership for follow-on projects tailored to your specific needs as I get to know your business better.
-- **Framework:** Provide a structured approach based on my experiences to establish best practices that help your engineers become better scientists.
+- **Partnership & Framework Development:** Building a long-term partnership with follow-on project customization and providing a structured framework for best practices in AI/ML development.

 ### 2. Comprehensive Consulting

-This option is perfect for engineering teams looking to accelerate their AI development process, evaluate new technologies, improve their AI capabilities, and train their engineers to think about AI more strategically.
+Ideal for engineering teams aiming to fast-track AI development, assess new tech, enhance AI skills, and strategically upskill engineers.

 #### Tier 1: Research and Prototyping

 In addition to everything mentioned in strategic consulting, you receive:

-- **Ad Hoc Research:** Feasibility research into your company's problems with AI and ML.
-I’ll help your team build out ‘proof of concept’ like prompts, retrieval mechanisms or data extraction workflows and how to leverage them best.
-- **Data Flywheel:** Help you build a product and have instrumentation in place to not only ship a product but one that can improve over time.
-- **Implementation:** Bring implementation to production with the support of the engineering team.
-- **Written Artifacts:** I will provide detailed recommendations on how to improve your data flywheel, including how to improve your data collection, data labeling, and data quality.
+- **Ad Hoc Research & Proof of Concept:** Conduct feasibility studies on AI/ML challenges, assisting in developing initial prototypes, including prompts, retrieval systems, and data workflows.
+- **Data Flywheel Development:** Support in creating a product with the necessary tools for continuous improvement post-launch.
+- **Production Implementation:** Collaborate with the engineering team to transition projects from development to production.
+- **Optimization Strategies:** Offer comprehensive strategies to enhance data processes, focusing on collection, labeling, and quality for a robust data flywheel.

 #### Tier 2: Growth